 one jigger brandy

-Fill a mixing glass half-full fine ice and add three dashes of Maraschino.
-Stir with a small bar-spoon.
+Fill a mixing glass half-full of fine ice and add three dashes of Maraschino.
+Stir with a small bar spoon.
 Serve with the spoon in the glass.

 Brandy Cocktail – Fancy – 1898

 Mix.
-Strain into a cocktail glass, the rim of which has been moistened with a piece of lemon and dipped in powdered sugar.
+Strain into a cocktail glass, the rim moistened with a piece of lemon and dipped in powdered sugar.

 Gin Cocktail- Old-Fashioned Holland – 1898